Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 80847	/mnt/sales	/sales
 ```

-### Optional configuration steps
+## Optional configuration steps

-Alluxio-FUSE is based on the standard java `alluxio-core-client-fs` to perform its operations.
+Alluxio-FUSE is based on the standard Java client API `alluxio-core-client-fs` to perform its operations.
 You
 might want to customize the behaviour of the alluxio client used by Alluxio-FUSE the same way you
 would for any other client application.